 SBI has various life insurance policies on offer.
 These policies are mainly done to keep one’s dependents secured whether one stays or not.

 Here are a few SBI life Insurance policies on offer

 Flexi Smart: The premium that one pays goes into the policy that earns a minimum interest of 2.5 % throughout the tenure.

-Smart Money back: This comes with various periodic benefits.
+Smart Money Back: This comes with various periodic benefits.
 Based on the term of the policy the term benefit might vary from 110 % to 125 % of the sum assured.

 Saral Life: the maturity benefit in this scheme is depended on the assured sum and the regular bonus.
 As an insured person, you can also take loans against them but this policy offers no riders.

-ULIP: Unit Linked Insurance Plan is a long-term investment option that is linked to the market and gives you higher returns than others.
+Unit Linked Insurance Plan is a long-term investment option that is linked to the market and gives you higher returns than others.

 Mutual funds are for those who do not want to invest in equity shares directly.
 It is also an ideal investment plan option for all those, who do not want to invest only in one kind of share and prefer to equally distribute their stake across various shares.
-It gives a higher rate of interest as compared to a fixed or term deposit but the risk involved in same is far less.
-One can invest in them in both lump sum modes or through systematic investment plan.
+It gives a higher rate of interest as compared to a fixed or term deposit but the risk involved in the same is far less.
+One can invest in them in both lump sum modes or through a systematic investment plan.

 Depending on your financial goals, you can choose from the above various kinds of investment options offered by SBI.